3dfsb-dev/3dfsb/README.md

 sudo apt-get install build-essential freeglut3-dev libsdl-image1.2-dev libsdl1.2-dev libxi-dev libxmu-dev libmagic-dev

-+ for GStreamer, you need:
+For GStreamer, you need:
 sudo apt-get install libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev libgstreamer-plugins-bad1.0-dev

-and if you want all GStreamer codecs and plugins, use:
+And if you want all GStreamer codecs and plugins, use:

-sudo apt-get install gstreamer1.0-plugins-*
+sudo apt-get install gstreamer1.0-plugins-* gstreamer1.0-libav

 (And for pulseaudio, but this is not being used currently but might be someday: sudo apt-get install gstreamer1.0-pulseaudio)